alexz957unc/COMP-562-Final-Project/README.md

 Graphs to help visually compare the various scores are located in Graphs.ipynb

-Copies of the report are in the reports folder
+Copies of the report are in the reports folder in both .tex and PDF formats, along with various images